 Substance use disorder and co-occurring mental health disorders are tightly interwoven.
 Symptoms can mimic or fuel each other.
 The recent release of the 2018 National Survey on Drug Use and Health (NSDUH) by the Substance Abuse and Mental Health Services Administration (SAMHSA) makes this abundantly clear.
 The report shows that those who have any mental illness are significantly more likely to misuse illicit drugs, marijuana, opioid pain relievers and to engage in binge drinking.
 Conversely, those who misuse substances (regardless of their drug of choice) are significantly more likely to experience serious mental health symptoms.

 With 9.2 million adults in the U.S. living with co-occurring mental health and substance use disorders, this is a colossal public health issue.
-Therefore, we must simultaneously evaluate substance use and co-occurring mental health symptoms in order to determine the best approach to treatment.
+Therefore, we must simultaneously evaluate substance use and co-occurring mental health symptoms in order to determine the best approach to treatment (such as our co-occurring inpatient treatment programs).
 One will always interfere with recovery from the other unless both are treated together.

 Substance-induced, substance-triggered, and standalone mental illness

 Which comes first, the substance use or the mental health disorder?
 Experience shows that the connection happens both ways.
 The American Society of Addiction Medicine (ASAM) definition of addiction says very specifically that people use pathologically for reward or relief.
 People with underlying mental health issues often seek relief by using substances to self-medicate, which sometimes makes the mental illness worse rather than better.